akaterra/udb.py/readme.rst

 BTree index:

-* **const** - an index has only one index key that refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multi-record index (can be fetched linearly)
+* **const** - index has only one index key that refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multi-record index (are fetched in order of insertion)

-* **in** - an index has multiple index keys, each one refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multi-record index (can be fetched linearly)
+* **in** - index has multiple index keys, each one refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multi-record index (are fetched in order of insertion)

-* **range** - an index covers multiple records by the index keys set having minimum and maximum values
+* **range** - index covers multiple records by the index keys set having minimum and maximum values

-* **prefix** - an index covers range of records by the partial index key
+* **prefix** - index covers range of records by the partial index key

-* **prefix_in** - an index covers multiple records by the list of the partial index keys, each one covers range of records
+* **prefix_in** - index covers multiple records by the list of the partial index keys, each one covers range of records

 RTree index:

-* **intersection** - an index covers records intersected by the rectangle
+* **intersection** - index covers records intersected by the rectangle

-* **near** - an index covers records near to the point
+* **near** - index covers records near to the point

 Full-text index:

-* **text** - an index covers records containing words
+* **text** - index covers records containing words

 No index: